Main Tab General Specifications

 The amplifier’s output voltage can be tested open circuit (no load) or into any load resistance.
 The manufacturer determines the supported load resistances.
 If the resistance gets too low, the amplifier may current limit and its voltage may drop, making it non-linear in response.
 A 5-part video series that describes this in more detail can be found here.

 It’s easy to get bogged down with regard to the amount of “allowable” distortion.
 Modern amplifiers can have very low distortion ratings.
-For the purpose of establishing rated power, the most appropriate distortion analyzer is human vision, aided by an oscilloscope.
+For the purpose of establishing rated power, an excellent distortion analyzer is an oscilloscope.
 Distortion becomes obvious when the waveform is a sine wave.
 Visual deformation tends to correlate with 1% THD.
-The nature of THD is that it drops VERY rapidly as the signal is reduced, so if the amplifier is turned down only 0.5 dB the THD probably drops significantly.
+The nature of THD is that it drops VERY rapidly as the signal is reduced, so if the amplifier is turned down only 0.1 dB the THD probably drops significantly.
 Rather than get mired in distortion specsmanship, the CAF ratings are based on 1% THD.
-If this is not attainable then the actual distortion must indicated in the provide notes fields.
+If this is not attainable then the actual distortion is indicated in the provide notes fields.

 So, the CAF philosophy is that 1% THD is low enough for measuring the amplifier’s output voltage for the purpose of establishing the amplifier’s rated power, which is in turn de-rated by the crest factor of the program material for SPL calculations.
 The manufacturer’s data sheet can be consulted in cases where more information on the distortion performance is desired.